 Another hard cross-file refactoring: Baseline made 96 tool calls over 84 min (including 6 backtracks) for a reward of 0.32.
 MCP made 5 tool calls in 4.4 min, earning a reward of 0.68.
 The MCP agent searched for RecordAccumulator and related symbols, read 3 files, and completed the task with over double the reward score.

-All of the other SDLC and Org task suites with negative deltas were effectively flat (the error bars cross 0, so the effect isn’t distinguishable, and the deltas are all smaller than 0.05 anyway).
+All of the other SDLC and Org task suites with negative deltas were effectively flat (the error bars cross 0, so the effect isn't distinguishable, and the deltas are all smaller than 0.05 anyway).
 However, there is more to look into there: the task counts may not be sufficient for adequate power; I need to dig further into the traces for more detective work.
-Codebase size and the MCP preamble could also be additional factors, one of which is controllable.
+Codebase size and the MCP preamble are additional factors to look into further.

 I built an information retrieval evaluation pipeline alongside task scoring to measure how agents find information across codebases and whether they use it (or don't) to complete their tasks (or not).